vacp2p/rfc-index/nomos/raw/data-availability.md

 In the event that light clients can not access data, it MAY utilize the data avilability of the Nomos base layer.

-### Base-Layer Nodes
+### Base Layer Nodes

-All light clients MAY also be Nomos base layer nodes.
+Base layer nodes offering data availbility MUST NOT process or validate block data,
+- it MUST store proof commitments
+- it MUST store data chunks of zone block data.
-Base-layer nodes MUST NOT process data, but only provide data availability guarantees for a limit amount of time.
+- provides data availability for a limit amount of time.

 The role of a provider node is to store polynomial commitment schemes for Nomos zones.
-They MUST join a membership based list using libp2p, to announce participation in a subnet, a group of provider nodes.
+They MUST join a membership based list using libp2p, to announce participation in a subnet, which is a group of Nomos data availibilty provider nodes.
 Nodes must register during a proof-of-validator stage where public keys are verified and a node enters a subnet.
-Nodes registered within a subnet are connected with each other for data passing.
+The RECCOMMENDED number of provider nodes within a subnet is 4096 Nodes registered within a subnet are connected with each other for data passing.
 The list MUST be used by light nodes and zones to connect to a node within a subnet to send data chunk to.